 “Games of skill/games of mere skill, have been interpreted to mean games in which there is a preponderance of skill over chance.
-Games which satisfy the test of ‘skill test’ are not prohibited under the Gaming Enactments and may be legally offered through most States in India.
+Games that satisfy the test of ‘skill test’ are not prohibited under the Gaming Enactments and may be legally offered through most States in India.

 The High Court of Punjab and Haryana held that Dream11’s format of fantasy sport was a game of skill and, hence, not prohibited under the Public Gambling Act, 1867.
-The Court held that success in this format of fantasy sports arose out of a user’s exercise of superior knowledge, judgment and attention.
-Therefore, element of skill had a predominant influence on the outcome of the game.
+The Court held that success in this format of fantasy sports arose out of a user’s exercise of superior knowledge, judgment, and attention.
+Therefore, the element of skill had a predominant influence on the outcome of the game.
 The Supreme Court dismissed a Special Leave Petition against the ruling of the High Court of Punjab and Haryana.

-With respect to Rummy, the Supreme Court specifically tested the game of thirteen card Rummy on the skill versus chance test and reasoned that Rummy was a game mainly and preponderantly of skill.
+With respect to Rummy, the Supreme Court specifically tested the game of thirteen cards Rummy on the skill versus chance test and reasoned that Rummy was a game mainly and preponderantly of skill.
 The Supreme Court based its conclusion primarily on the reasoning that “Rummy required a certain amount of skill as the fall of the cards needed to be memorized and the building up of Rummy requires considerable skill in holding and discarding cards.”